 - Make it social: Evidence shows that creating a social environment with your exercise activities will make it more likely to maintain them, even during those dark winter nights.
 Join a local club or recruit some friends to join you in your activities.

-- Wrap up: Exercising in harsher conditions can help develop resilience, but it doesn’t mean you shouldn’t be prepared for the weather.
-Get yourself the right clothes and find liberation in exercising in the extremes.
+- Wrap-up: Exercising in harsher conditions can help develop resilience, but it doesn’t mean you shouldn’t be prepared for the weather.
+Get the right clothes, warm up, and find liberation in exercising in the extremes.
 As Alfred Wainwright famously said, “There’s no such thing as bad weather, only unsuitable clothing.”

-If you’d like to give us a go, click here to take our health quiz and pay what you like for the first two weeks.
+If you’d like to give us a go, click here to take our health quiz.

 Otherwise, keep reading as we look at the three strategies above in more detail to help you maintain your exercise habits this winter.

 There’s a misconception that all you need to do is set goals, take them step by step, and you’ll achieve all of your exercise of health ambitions.
 While goal setting can play an important role, you first must identify the why before thinking about the what and the how.